l0u1sg/youtube-dl/README.md

 # Youtube Downloader Project
 A simple project to download youtube videos from web interface made with React.
+Inspired by the [Javascript in Plainenglish tutorial](https://javascript.plainenglish.io)

 ## Project structure
 The project is divided into 3 separate parts: